phutngo/gen-eth-address/README.md

 }
 ```

-You can check this private key and address against [myetherwallet](https://www.myetherwallet.com/#view-wallet-info).
-Select restore from private key and verify that the derived address matches the one in this app.
+You can check this mnemonic, private key and address against [myetherwallet](https://www.myetherwallet.com/#view-wallet-info).
+Select restore from mnemonic or private key and verify that the derived address matches the one in this app.

 ## Using your key